ineslucas/ineslucas/README.md

 🇪🇺 My time at the European Investment Fund was a perfect blend of creative work, project management, EU policy, Venture Capital, SME financing and how to craft stories.
 It prepared me to develop meaningful products in a structured way.

+🌎  I've spent most of my life volunteering, having collaborated with the European Commission, Generation Climate Europe, lived in a self-sustaining eco-community contributing through marketing in the Netherlands and I've led a workshop on storytelling for young people working in public policy in Belgium.

 🗣️  Passionate about what makes people tick, which led me to seek multicultural environments and study languages to connect with different cultures, such as German and Spanish.
-I'm into alternative and self-sustaining ways of living: lived in a self-sustaining community contributing through marketing/sales.

 📷 ∙ 👙 I enjoy developing my creative eye through photography [ photo competition "Human Rights in the Perspective of the Youth" ] & sewing [ I make my own swimwear since I was 15 y/o ]